CharlliePhillips/JIF-4328/service-monitor-RFC.md

 ## APIs and Message Flows
 #### Managed Service API (new-style daemons)
 - Each managed service will have it's main/primary scheme attached to a `BaseScheme` containing several sub-schemes that hold managment data.
 The BaseScheme will present the main/primary scheme the same way it would be accesed if it was not managed.
-Data from these managment schemes can be accessed by calling `dup` on the service's scheme and then `read` or `write` on the resulting file descriptor.
+Data from these managment schemes can be accessed by calling `dup(...)` on the service's scheme with the managment scheme named, and then `read(...)` or `write(..)` on the resulting file descriptor.

 - The sub-schemes of BaseScheme are:
     - `main_scheme` - The primary scheme for the service, or the one that is pre-existing for an old-style daemon being converted to a managed one.
+        - The `Scheme` trait methods for the main scheme are transparent to the main scheme's implementations.
     - `pid_scheme` - Contains a u64 proccess id obtained from std::process
+        - **Read:** Fills the passed buffer with 8 native endian bytes to be converted to a u64.
+        - **Write:** Default implementation returning EBADF.
+The pid of a service should stay the same as long as it's running.
-    - `requests_scheme` - Holds five integers counting requests to the main scheme for read, write, open, close, and dup
+    - `requests_scheme` - Holds six u64 values counting requests to the main scheme for read, write, open, close, dup, and any errors.
+        - **Read:** Fills the passed buffer with 48 bytes with each 8 bytes cooresponding to a u64 in the order above.
+        - **Write:** Used by the BaseScheme to update the service's stored stats.
+If `"clear"` is passed on the buffer then the stored values are set to zero, otherwise 48 bytes will be read from the buffer and copied to the same u64 values above.
     - `time_stamp_scheme` - Holds a 64 bit timestamp of when the service was started.
 Recorded in seconds since Unix epoch (1/1/1970).
+        - **Read:** Fills the passed buffer with 8 bytes representing seconds (or millis?) as a u64.
+        - **Write:** Default implementation returning EBADF.
+The time a service started will be the same as long as it's running.
-    - `message_scheme` - Holds a 32 byte array of charachters for a human readable status message.
+    - `message_scheme` - Holds a 32? byte array of charachters for a human readable status message.
+        - **Read:** Fills the passed buffer with 32? bytes to be read as an ASCII string.
+        - **Write:** Overwrites the Service's current message with the passed buffer.
     - `control_scheme` - Holds a bool to indicate if a clear has been requested by the service monitor and another to indicate a graceful shutdown has been requested.
+        - **Read:** Fills the buffer with 2 bytes, the first being the value of `bool stop` (0 for false 1 for true) indicating that a service has had a graceful `shutdown()` requested.
+The second byte is `bool clear` indicating that the service-monitor requested for the stats given by request scheme to be reset.
+        - **Write:** Reads the passed buffer for an ASCII byte string.
+If the buffer is `"clear"` then `bool clear` is set to true, and if the buffer is `"cleared"` then it set to false.
+These are used by the service-monitor to clear the statistics, and BaseScheme to indicate that the clearing code is finished respectively.
+If the buffer is `"stop"` then `bool stop` is set to false.

 - The each of the BaseScheme sub-schemes wrapped in the type `ManagmentSubScheme`.
 This type is an alias for `Arc<Mutex<Box<dyn ManagedScheme>>>` which allows different sized structs implementing Scheme to be accessed in a threadsafe way as the same type.

-- BaseScheme handles access to it's subschemes via a hash-map with open ids as the key and an `ManagmentSubScheme` as it's value.
-When trying to access a scheme through the BaseScheme a function `handler(id: usize)` is called to get a thread lock on that reference.
-The scheme's methods can then be called on this mutex guard thanks to Rust's deref trait.

 - The BaseScheme implements the following methods from Scheme:
     - `xopen` - Opens the main scheme and adds the new fd and a clone of the arc-mutex containing the scheme to the hash-map of handlers.